keshantej/patent-rag-tool-public/README.md

 ## 🛡 License & Use

 **Certain components are proprietary and not included in this repo.
-Public content is licensed under the MIT License.
+Public content is licensed under the Apache 2.0 License.
 For access to the full system or licensing inquiries, please contact me.**
 This codebase is shared for academic and demo purposes.

 ---